August 17, 1956 – September 6, 2020

 On the chef side of things, she was always looking for new and exciting recipes and she absolutely loved to cook.
 Some of my favorites were her apple/cinnamon brie, homemade spaghetti, green tomato soup (from green tomatoes, not unripe tomatoes), homemade pickles (from our garden), canned applesauce and peaches (from our orchard), Asian chicken salad, grilled rosemary lemon chicken, and “Cheryl’s Awesome Salad” – a moniker I gave it, because she would throw a bunch of different things together into a salad and it was always awesome.
 Oh, and her homemade vanilla ice cream was the bomb.

 While she was a wiz at real estate, gardening and cooking – the most important thing about her and I was that we loved each other beyond words and still had so much passion for each other.
 That spark NEVER died.
 We spent 22 years together, pretty much 24/7, then would sporadically complain to each other, “I wish we could get away on a vacation so we could spend some time alone.”
 I don’t know how I’m going to make it through the next day, let alone the next few months, year, or whenever.
 But let me say – the outpouring of support from friends, family, and the realtor community in Ojai has been phenomenal.
 If ever there ever was a shining reason to have faith in humanity, this is it.
 I have been moved to tears many times by the generosity of people.
-And I realize that that generosity towards me and the attendance so many people at her service are a true testament to Cheryl – a testament that indicates just how much people cared for and respected her.
+And I realize that generosity towards me and the wonderful words spoken by so many are a true testament to Cheryl – a testament that indicates just how much people cared for and respected her.
 It certainly gives me hope that I will come out the other side of this a better person.
 Knowing and loving Cheryl has certainly made me a better man.
 I hope that I can make her proud for the rest of my days.

 ♥♥ Cheryl, I love you my baby doll ♥♥